In The Course Of Your Leadership, How Do You Pay It Forward?

 Where you learned the lesson…

 This point provides context of the environment in which you learned the lessons.
-It may have been in an completely different environment to the one where you are now, but it’s important to know that certain, general leadership lessons are transferable across industries and fields.
+It may have been in a completely different environment from the one where you are now, but it’s important to know that certain, general leadership lessons are transferable across industries and fields.

 Who it was that shared the lesson with you…

-More context is provided through this information as it paints a clear picture of who it was who provided you with the information.
-The people that provide us our lessons can come from different demographics as well as levels of leadership.
-There may be instances where the best lessons learned didn’t come from leadership.
-It’s important to know to others that leadership lessons are everywhere.
+More context is provided through this information, as it paints a clear picture of who it was who provided you with the information.
+In addition to levels of leadership, the people who provide us our lessons can come from different backgrounds and specialties.
+So, there may be instances where the best lessons learned didn’t come from leadership.
+It’s important to convey to others that leadership lessons are everywhere.

-Obviously, the meat of the lesson, this piece outlines how you have made the most of the lesson and how well it has served you in the time since you were first provided the lesson.
-Someone else can learn from you what you gained from the lesson that would have happened on its own, once you became aware of the lesson, or what steps you took once you understood more based on your lesson.
+Obviously, this piece outlines how you have made the most of the lesson and how well it has served you in the time since you learned it.
+Someone else can learn from you what you gained once you became aware of the lesson and what steps you took once you understood more based on that lesson.
 Sharing this information provides an understanding of what is possible in what we carry out, using someone else’s lessons.

 Any adjustments you would make to the lesson based on your experience….

 Probably the biggest lesson is how you might adjust the advice or lesson to suit your own needs.
 It’s important for us to know that advice is not all 100% take it or leave it.
-One of the most important things about receiving lessons or advice of any kind is how we customize it to our own experience.
-Even if the main goal of the advice is not pertinent or workable to our own needs, there are pieces in the lesson, which we may be able to take away to refine our own endeavors and approach.
+One of the most important things about receiving lessons or advice of any kind is how we customize it to our own experience and needs.
+Even if the main goal of the advice is not pertinent or workable to our own needs, there are pieces in the lesson which we may be able to take away, to refine our own endeavors and approach.

-“It is up to us to take into consideration what is in our past and utilize it to our benefit, to determine what it is that made us who we are.”
+“It is up to us to take into consideration what is in our past, to determine what it is that made us who we are, and utilize it to our benefit.”

 History provides lessons, and that includes our own history.
-There may be stories we may remember from our own past, which we believe carry no lessons or merit, but in which others may find value.
+There may be stories we remember from our own past, which we believe carry no lessons or merit but in which others may find value.

 There are lessons we can take from the environments we worked in previously as well as from how our own expectations, needs, and desires have shifted and adjusted in our professional and personal evolution.